GulaschLulatsch/Rdr2AnimalTracker/README.md

 In Visual Studio you can use the GUI to build and the INSTALL target to install.

-From the command line, use `cmake --build build` to build from the project root, and `cmake --install build` to install the build artifacts to your Red Dead folder.
+From the command line, use `cmake --build build --config Release` to build from the project root, and `cmake --install build --config Release` to install the build artifacts to your Red Dead folder.

 After that is run, simply start the game through Steam or wherever.